lahlouasmae/ZAHYFILMS/README.md

 ### Frontend
 - **Web**: Developed with Angular, TypeScript, HTML, and CSS
-- **ia agent botpress**: Multilingual assistance, available 24/7, with answers to frequently asked questions about subscriptions and usage.
+- **CineBot**: Multilingual assistance, available 24/7, with answers to frequently asked questions about subscriptions and usage.
 ### Backend
 - **Java & Spring Boot**: Modular microservices for Users, Videos, Comments, Recommendations, and Notifications
 - **Python & Flask**: Sentiment analysis and AI services